Robbbert/mameui/README.md

 How to compile?
 ===============

 You can only build MAMEUI on a Windows computer.
 It won't compile on Unix.
+More info at docs/compile.zip/compile.doc

 ```
 make TARGET=mame OSD=winui